Articles

 Why Bezos Is Your Go-To Solution for CPT Incoterms

-Navigating the labyrinth of international shipping can be daunting, especially when dealing with complex Incoterms like CPT.
+Navigating the labyrinth of international shipping can be daunting, especially when dealing with complex terms like CPT.
 That's where Bezos comes in, your full-service fulfilment provider designed to simplify your eCommerce logistics.
 With operations across the UK, Europe, Australia, and New Zealand, we offer a seamless solution for SMEs looking to scale.

 Here's why choosing Bezos is a decision you won't regret:

 • Time-Saving: Bezos’ clients save one to five hours a day on logistics tasks.
-Imagine what you could do with that extra time – focus on marketing, product development, or even take a well-deserved break.
+Imagine what you could do with that extra time – focus on marketing product development or even take a well-deserved break.

 • Risk Mitigation: Our proprietary AI system swiftly identifies and addresses any logistics bottlenecks or inefficiencies, automatically taking corrective steps or offering solutions to prevent them from becoming major issues for your business.